 Facial pain is hard to ignore, whether it's due to dental problems, a migraine, sinusitis, or problems with the facial nerves.
-If you're struggling with constant or recurrent facial pain, Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-They’re board-certified otolaryngologists who excel in treating many of the causes of facial pain.
-Call one of their two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.
+If you're struggling with constant or recurrent facial pain, Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+A board-certified otolaryngologist who excels in treating many of the causes of facial pain.
+Call one of his two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.

 Facial pain can develop for various reasons.
 The more common ones include:

 The nature of your facial pain gives some clues as to its cause.
 For example, a throbbing pain above and behind your eyes and nose that worsens when you bend over is likely to be sinus related.
 Trigeminal neuralgia, on the other hand, causes intense, shooting pain.

 To diagnose your facial pain, your provider at Atlanta ENT, Sinus & Allergy Associates, P.C. asks you about your symptoms and any other health issues you have.
 They also go over your medical history and carry out a physical examination to look for what's causing your facial pain.